 Research Unit Sustainability and Climate Policy

-Prof. Dr. Felix Ekardt, LL.M., M.A.
+Prof. Dr. Dr. Felix Ekardt, LL.M., M.A.

-Felix Ekardt holds passed two bar exams, and additional degrees in sociology, Religious Studies, European law (after studying in Berlin, Marburg and Leipzig 1991-2002).
+Felix Ekardt passed two law exams, and additional master degrees in sociology, Religious Studies, European law (after studying in Berlin, Marburg and Leipzig 1991-2002).
 He was research assistant at the University of Aberdeen (Scotland) 1996, legal intern in Leipzig 1997-1999 and associate of a law firm specialized in environmental law 1995-2003.
-He completed his doctoral studies at Halle University on economic, cultural, religious historic causes of non-sustainability.
-He submitted his habilitation 203 at Rostock university on issues of governance, transformation and justice.
-2002-2008, he was professor on public law with a focus on German, European and international environmental law at Bremen university (Law faculty).
+He completed his first doctoral studies at Halle University on economic, cultural, religious historic causes of non-sustainability 2000 (in law).
+He completed his second doctoral studies at Leipzig University on cost-benefit analysis 2018 (in philosophy).
+He submitted his habilitation 2002/2003 at Rostock University on issues of governance, transformation and justice.
+2002-2008, he was professor on public law with a focus on German, European and international environmental law at Bremen University (Faculty of Law).